cdklabs/construct-hub/docs/operator-runbook.md

 can be found in the Lambda console: its description contains `Sources/NpmJs/PackageCanary`.
 If the function runs as intended, [dive into the Lambda logs][#lambda-log-dive] to understand why it might be unable to evaluate the metric.
+It should clearly output which versions of the tracked package are expected, but missing.

 Otherwise, look for traces of the package version in the logs of each step in the pipeline: